Ambulance service recruits community ambassadors

 • how to get involved with the service and give feedback on its services.

-NEAS engagement manager Mark Johns said: “People from black, Asian and minority ethnic communities are less likely to use our services and are not well represented in our workforce.
+NEAS engagement manager Mark Johns said: “People from ethnic communities are less likely to use our services and are not well represented in our workforce.

 “Positive initiatives such as directly engaging with community organisations will help us to reach people who may not know about our service.